stdombek/docs/content/en/docs/Consortia/_index.md

 In **Consortium manager**, some settings can be modified and centrally managed for all member libraries through the **Share** option.
 By sharing settings, member libraries apply a controlled vocabulary to ensure consistency in library records and transactions across the consortium.

 The sharing option cannot be edited once the setting is initially created and saved.
 To change the sharing option in a setting, each of the relevant settings must first be deleted and then a new setting created with the appropriate sharing option.
 The **Share** option must be set when the setting is created and saved, and cannot be edited after the setting is initially saved.
-If **Share** is selected, the data fields, **Source**,  **Member libraries**, and **Update** display as **consortium**,  **ALL**, and **SystemConsortia**, respectively, indicating the setting can be managed in Consortium manager.
+If **Share** is selected, the data fields, **Source**,  **Member libraries**, and **Update** display as **consortium**,  **ALL**, and **System Consortia**, respectively, indicating the setting can be managed in Consortium manager.

 If a setting is not shared, it serves as a local setting for a specific member library in the consortium regardless of which member tenant was used to create it.